 Built around the needs of the patient, the UF Health Heart & Vascular Hospital is designed with safety and efficiency in mind.
 Patients have streamlined access to highly specialized, comprehensive outpatient treatment options and inpatient services in one location.
-They also benefit from outstanding faculty physicians and clinical experts collaborating in a world-class medical facility designed to meet their unique needs, with improved efficiency and operations as well as a welcoming, accessible design.
+Our heart patients also benefit from compassionate care delivered by outstanding faculty physicians and clinical experts collaborating in a world-class medical facility.
+The UF Health Heart & Vascular Hospital is designed to meet their unique needs, with improved efficiency and operations as well as a welcoming, accessible design.

 General operating rooms (ORs)

 - Two vascular ORs

 - Hybrid ORs enable surgical teams to accommodate several different procedures simultaneously.
 Patients with complex heart conditions do not need to be transported to different locations to undergo lifesaving surgeries or advanced imaging

 Pre- and postoperation unit and post-anesthesia care unit (PACU)

 - 38 pre/postop rooms

 - 16 PACU beds